 Pools and Points

-When tips are pooled, 20-100% of each server’s tips are put into a pool to be divided up by the manager and distributed amongst the supporting staff.
+When you choose to pool tips, the manager must collect 20-100% of each server’s tips and divide them accordingly to supporting staff.
 The distribution will be based on percentages.
 Many restaurants pool 100% of tips, which helps ensure that everyone makes decent tips – i.e. no one has a great night and, likewise, no one goes home with a terrible night either.
 This egalitarian philosophy helps ensure that everyone comfortable.

 The point system is an easy way to calculate the percentages owed to everyone.
 It might look like this: